codeonlyjs/website/content/guide/apiComponents.md

 Does nothing if the component's DOM elements haven't been created.

-If the component has been invalidate, returns it to the valid state.
+If the component has been invalidated, returns it to the valid state.

-This method is bound to the component instance and can be used as an event listener to update the component when an event is triggered.
+This method is bound to the component instance and can be used directly as the handler for an event listener to update the component when an event is triggered.